LAL-project/python-interface/instructions/installation-python-interface-sources-ubuntu.md

 	# Python3 library directory
 	PYTHON_LIB_DIR	= /usr/lib/x86_64-linux-gnu/

 Thirdly, you can also choose the destination directory of LAL's python interface.
-Modify the variable `LAL_PY_DEST`.
+Modify the variable `LAL_PY_DEST` in the same [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
 The default value is

 	# Directory where LAL's interface will be installed to
 	LAL_PY_DEST		= /usr/local/lib/python3.$(MINOR_VERSION_PYTHON)/dist-packages

 Last but not least, you must specify which compiler is to be used.
 One requirement is that the compiler used must have support for `C++17`'s standard.

-	# ----------------
-	# LINUX USERS ONLY
+Modify the [Makefile.compiler](https://github.com/LAL-project/python-interface/blob/main/Makefile.compiler) accordingly

 	CXX			= g++

 We have tested the compilation on `g++` (version 11.1.0).
 If you change the compiler, change also the flags correspondingly.